zptr1/stck/README.md

 - [ ] Compiler into native

 The compiler is currently written in TypeScript, but I plan on rewriting the compiler in itself.
-This language will be compiled to its own bytecode and will have a virtual machine written in Rust, but I also plan on making it compilable to native as well.
+This language is compiled to its own bytecode and will have a virtual machine written in Rust, but I also plan on making it compiled to native as well.